axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

 ## Overview

+The Telegram [setWebhook](https://core.telegram.org/bots/api#setwebhook) method allows sending messages into ATSD using its [webhook](../../api/data/messages/webhook.md) endpoint.

+The following document describes how to create a Telegram Bot that will copy messages received from Telegram users into ATSD.

+The ATSD can then be programmed to respond to received commands by means of sending information back into Telegram using the `TELEGRAM` web notification type.

 ## Create Telegram Bot

 The bot is special user account created for automation and integration purposes.
 You can use an existing bot or create a new one.